 How often will General Admission and special exhibition tickets be released?

 - General Admission tickets and special exhibition tickets will typically be released on the third Monday of every month for the upcoming month.

 - Please reserve yours in advance, online.

 - Tickets may be presented in printed form or on a mobile device.

 How can I know it will be safe to visit?

-- The health and safety of our staff, visitors, and community is the DMA’s first priority.
-We have been working to develop new procedures and protocols that will allow us to reopen our doors while adhering to state, federal, and industry guidelines.
-With these measures in place, our goal is to provide a safe and welcoming experience for all who wish to return to the Museum.
-Of course, visiting any public space is a personal decision that must be made with an individual’s own health and comfort level in mind, but we look forward to welcoming visitors back inside our galleries as soon as they feel ready to do so.
+- The health and safety of our staff, visitors, and community is?the DMA’s?first priority.
+With many enhanced procedures and protocols still in place, our goal is to provide a safe?and welcoming experience for all who wish to visit the Museum.
+Of course, visiting any public space is a personal decision that must be made with an individual’s own health and comfort level in mind.

 Will you be providing hand sanitizing stations?
 How many/where?

 - Yes, hand sanitizing stations will be provideYes, hand sanitizing stations will be provided throughout the Museum.
 Visitors will be requested to use hand sanitizer upon entry to the Museum and before and after touching frequently touched surfaces (for example, elevators, door handles, and railings).